-Most of my clients these days are already very successful in their business or career.
+Most of my clients are already very successful in their business or career.

-So your job is simply to get clear on what you want NOW and make some decisions about changing either what you do or how you do it.
+So your job is to get clear on what you really want now and make decisions about changing either what you do or how you do it.

 You can craft your own narrative

 When my high-level clients know they’re ready for change, some of their questions are…

 “How do I position myself at this point in my career for something new?”

 “How do I reinvent my work and how I manage it while keeping my reputation intact?”

 “How do I explain giving up so much when everyone thinks that I have it so good?”